anielski/download-url-in-go/README.md

 # Retrieving content from a URL at intervals (example of using GoLang).
 author: Adam Nielski

-The DashTaxi API uses the following Go packages:
+The app uses the following Go packages:

 * Web framework: [echo](https://echo.labstack.com/)
 * Configuration: [viper](https://github.com/spf13/viper)